COMMUNITY COUNSELING - MS (Online)

 - Available completely online with an intership requirement

 - Emphasis on mental health counseling skills and field experience

 - Prepares graduates for status as Associate Professional Counselors

-- With postgraduate supervision and completion of the licensure exam, students can become licensed counselors in their respective states
+- With postgraduates for status and completion of the licensure exam, students can become licensed counselours in their respective states

 The Community Counseling program offers students the opportunity to specialize in one of the following areas (in addition to their Community Counseling Mental Health focus):

 - Addictions and Alcoholism Counseling

 Addictions and Alcoholism Counseling - This specialization is designed to prepare rehabilitation counselors or community counselors to work with persons having alcohol and drug related problems.
 Students completing the coursework for a Masters in Rehabilitation Counseling or Community Counseling, with a concentration in Addictions and Alcoholism Counseling will meet the academic requirements for Certified Clinical Advanced Alcohol and Drug Counselor, which is an nationally recognized certification.
 They can apply for the Counselor in Training certification credential once they have completed their 60-hour program (Masters plus specialization).
 Program graduates will need to complete an additional 3000 contact hours (for a total of 4000 hours as required to take the CCAADC exam) and then pass the CCAADC exam to earn the CCAADC credential.
 Those completing the process successfully are eligible to receive the international reciprocal credential from IC&RC, the ICAADC (Internationally Certified Advanced Alcohol and Drug Counselor).

 - Students in this specialization complete their Practicum, Internship I, II, and III (for a total of 1000 contact hours) in a facility or facilities focused on alcohol and other drug addictions (AODA settings).
 The supervisor must be a licensed clinician or a certified alcohol or drug addiction counselor.